realA10001986/VSR/README.md

 ## Temperature display

-As mentioned above, the VSR can display temperature.
-The temperature value can come from either a connected temperature sensor, or from the TCD - if the latter has a sensor connected and is connected to the VSR via [BTTFN](#bttf-network-bttfn).
+As mentioned above, your VSR can display temperature.
+The temperature value can come from either a connected temperature sensor, or from the TCD - if the latter has a sensor connected and is connected to your VSR via [BTTFN](#bttf-network-bttfn).

-The following sensor types are supported for direct (i2c) connection to the VSR:
+The following sensor types are supported for direct (i2c) connection to your VSR:
 - [MCP9808](https://www.adafruit.com/product/1782) (address 0x18 - non-default),
 - [BMx280](https://www.adafruit.com/product/2652) (0x77),
 - [SI7021](https://www.adafruit.com/product/3251),